nthimothe/ShopItApp/README.md

 # ShopIt

-Simple iOS app (meant for iPhone X+) using Google Firebase that allows for maintenance of quotidian shopping lists.
+ShopIt is a simple iOS app (created for iOS 13+ and iPhone X+) that allows a user to keep track of their quotidian shopping lists across iOS devices.

 ## Running the App